i

 Decision trees are also very popular machine learning techniques; see chapter 8 of [

-Within the study of machine learning, generic methods of boosting and bagging are prominent in
+overview.
+Within the study of machine learning, generic methods of boosting and bagging are

 ] and [